questrom/formulaic/docs/src/making-forms/views.md

 nav_sort: 4
 ---

 The `views` element specifies ways in which the data from the form can be viewed.
+(The data must be stored in MongoDB; for more information about how to set this up, see [Outputs](outputs.html).)
 Currently, there are two types of views: tables (optionally paginated) and graphs (many of which can be shown on a single page).

 Tables are specified using the `table-view` element, while pages of graphs are specified using the `graph-view` element.
 These elements have the following attributes: